 Sometimes your Terrier’s natural tendency to snore is made worse by the way that they are sleeping.
-If your dog likes to sleep on their belly, try giving them a round bed to encourage them to sleep on their sides.
+If your dog likes to sleep on its belly, try giving them a round bed to encourage them to sleep on its sides.
 Sleeping like this reduces their chances of snoring and helps to lower the volume a little bit if they end up snoring anyway.

 Keep Activity Down On Hot Days

 Another side-effect of being Brachycephalic is that exercise outside on hot days can induce all kinds of sounds from your dog, with heavy snoring among them.
 When it’s hot outside, try to make the potty breaks brief and keep playtime to the shade.
 Have plenty of water for your Boston Terrier to keep cool and avoid any games that involve excess running.

 Smoking outside or in the garage might help with heavy snoring and is worth trying for at least a week to see.
 While it might not be the reason that your dog is snoring, taking a test week can help you to determine if you are inadvertently making things worse.
 It’s optional, of course, but definitely worth thinking about for keeping your dog happy and healthy.

 When Is Snoring The Sign Of Something More Serious?

 While snoring is the norm, there are still going to be cases where it could be a sign of something more serious.
 Thankfully, we love our Boston Terriers, and so we tend to notice whenever anything seems to be outside of the norm in their behavior.

 Use the tips below to help determine when your dog’s snoring might be a little out of the ordinary and warrant some further investigation.